pyscript/pyscript/docs/tutorials/getting-started.md

 Here's a "Hello, world!" example using PyScript.

-Using your favorite editor create a new file called `hello.html` in the same directory as your PyScript, JavaScript, and CSS files with the following content, and open the file in your web browser.
-You can typically open an HTML by double clicking it in your file explorer.
+Using your favorite editor, create a new file called `hello.html` in the same directory as your PyScript, JavaScript, and CSS files with the following content, and open the file in your web browser.
+You can typically open an HTML by double-clicking it in your file explorer.

 ```html
 <html>